 “The reference in UN and ILO documents to the co-operative values and principles demonstrates how important those values and principles have become.
 More and more co-op laws refer to them,” says Dr Hagen Henrÿ, adjunct professor of comparative law at the University of Helsinki and chair of the International Cooperative Alliance Committee on Cooperative Law (ICA-CLC).

 The ICA-CLC works with the ICA’s Identity Committee to develop proposals for contemporary legal interpretation of the definition of co-ops.
-It has recently launched a website, legislation.coop, with the aim of providing a portal to co-op laws all around the world.
+It is planning to launch a website, legislation.coop, with the aim of providing a portal to co-op laws all around the world.

-Parallel to ICA-CLC is Ius Cooperativum, a community of co-operative lawyers which organises the International Forum on Cooperative Law and publishes the International Journal of Cooperative Law.
+He is also involved with Ius Cooperativum, a community of co-operative lawyers which organises the International Forum on Cooperative Law and publishes the International Journal of Cooperative Law.

 He was previously chief of the ILO’s Co-operative Unit and wrote the first, second and third edition of the Guidelines for Cooperative Legislation, for the ILO.